Wallbox Installation for Tenants: Is It Actually Possible and How? Find Out in Our Step-by-Step Guide

 In Germany, as a tenant, you have the right to a wallbox in the rented parking space or parking space in the underground garage, unless there is a valid reason, such as the rental facility being a listed building.

 According to Section 554 Paragraph 1 of the German Civil Code, your landlord must give their consent to structural changes if they are for the purpose of charging electric vehicles.
 This applies unless the structural measures are unreasonable (e.g. due to excessive costs).
-However, as a tenant in Germany, your chances of getting approval are generally high.
+However, as a tenant in Germany, your chances of getting approval for EV charging for apartments are generally high.

 Do you want to allow Integration of youtube videos?